 Money Stream, an important indicator, is proprietary to the creator of TC2000.
 We are grateful for Don Worden!

-Learn with our products : Investing book, Course opportunities and a TC2000 EASY SCAN® lesson on finding your own picks:
+Learn with our products : Investing book, and Course opportunities.

 Money Stream, as with all indicators, must be content with just three variables to derive their magic: Price, Volume and Time.
 These three basic factors and their interactions provide a rich landscape from which all indicators derive.
 Today’s blog focuses on one way volume contributes to price action.

 The Cumulative Money Stream (CMS), or just Money Stream (MS), was developed by award-winning technician Don Worden and is the exclusive intellectual property of Worden Brothers, Inc. This indicator has much the same objectives as the On Balance Volume (OBV).
 Generally, you look for divergences.
 So, before we tackle MS, lets review the OBV.